 Oh, what a wild night!

-lIn this post I am sharing my involvement with Catalpa Health's 2019 Pop! fundraising event which was held September 14, 2019.
+ln this post I am sharing my involvement with Catalpa Health's 2019 Pop! fundraising event which was held September 14, 2019.
 The event was to be held in the old George Banta building in Menasha.
 It was a huge old printing facility no longer in use so the theme

-I was originally contacted to create a mural on the walls of this big old space that had a distinctly thematic look to so that the guests immediately made the connection to the book upon entering the space (remember, it was a total surprise!), but we could not duplicate the art (copyright issues).
+I was originally contacted to create a mural on the walls of this big old space that had a distinctly thematic look to so that the guests immediately made the connection to the book upon entering the space but we could not duplicate the art (copyright issues).
 Shown below are photos of the first part of the completed mural.

 Shown below is the second section of the mural project.
 In the process of using this space, we had to board up the existing windows.
 I used this to our advantage by having a crescent moon shape cut out of the one positioned above where the bar would be.
 It really added interest as the early evening sun streamed into the space.